oracle/terraform-provider-oci/website/docs/d/disaster_recovery_dr_protection_group.html.markdown

 		* `destination_backend_set_name` - The name of the destination backend set.
 Example: `My_Destination_Backend_Set`
 		* `is_backend_set_for_non_movable` - This flag specifies if this backend set is used for traffic for non-movable compute instances.
 Backend sets that point to non-movable instances are only enabled or disabled during DR. For non-movable instances this flag should be set to 'true'.
 Backend sets that point to movable instances are emptied and their contents are transferred to the destination region network load balancer.
 For movable instances this flag should be set to 'false'.
 Example: `true`
 		* `source_backend_set_name` - The name of the source backend set.
 Example: `My_Source_Backend_Set`
+	* `backup_config` - The details of backup performed on OKE Cluster.
+		* `backup_schedule` - The schedule for backing up namespaces to the destination region.
+If a backup schedule is not specified, only a single backup will be created.
+This format of the string specifying the backup schedule must conform with RFC-5545.
+This schedule will use the UTC timezone.
+This property applies to the OKE cluster member in primary region.
+Example: FREQ=WEEKLY;BYDAY=MO,TU,WE,TH;BYHOUR=10;INTERVAL=1
+		* `image_replication_vault_secret_id` - The OCID of the vault secret that stores the image credential.
+This property applies to the OKE cluster member in both the primary and standby region.
+		* `max_number_of_backups_retained` - The maximum number of backups that should be retained.
+This property applies to the OKE cluster member in primary region.
+		* `namespaces` - A list of namespaces that need to be backed up.
+The default value is null.
+If a list of namespaces is not provided, all namespaces will be backed up.
+This property applies to the OKE cluster member in primary region.
+Example: ["default", "pv-nginx"]
+		* `replicate_images` - Controls the behaviour of image replication across regions.
+This property applies to the OKE cluster member in primary region.
+	* `backup_location` - The details for object storage backup location of an OKE Cluster
+		* `bucket` - The bucket name inside the object storage namespace.
+Example: `operation_logs`
+		* `namespace` - The namespace in object storage backup location(Note - this is usually the tenancy name).
+Example: `myocitenancy`
+		* `object` - The object name inside the object storage bucket.
+Example: `switchover_plan_executions`
 	* `block_volume_operations` - Operations performed on a list of block volumes used on the non-movable compute instance.
 		* `attachment_details` - The details for attaching or detaching a block volume.
 			* `volume_attachment_reference_instance_id` - The OCID of the reference compute instance from which to obtain the attachment details for the volume.
 This reference compute instance is from the peer DR protection group.
 Example: `ocid1.instance.oc1..uniqueID`